paulamdi/TFG-Brain-Age-Prediction/Pretrain ADNI-ADDECODE/README.md

      - `fc.0`: the input dimensionality of the final MLP has changed (AD-DECODE includes more global features).

 3. **Weight transfer**:
-   - All other layers — including the 4 GATv2 layers and remaining parts of the MLP — **retain the pretrained weights** from ADNI.
+   - All other layers, including the 4 GATv2 layers and remaining parts of the MLP, **retain the pretrained weights** from ADNI.
    - These weights encode generalizable structural patterns related to healthy brain aging.

 4. **Full Fine-Tuning (No Freezing)**: